Conversion

 • Lead scoring progression

-These numbers will tell you whether prospects are moving closer to purchase.
+These numbers will tell you whether prospects are moving closer to purchasing.

 Bottom-of-Funnel: ROI, Retention, and Revenue